lfang-salk/paper-notes/GANs trained by a two time-scale update rule converge to a local nash equilibrium.md

 __Likelihood - the best known measure__
 * It can be estimated by annealed importance sampling.
 * Drawbacks:
-    * heavily depends on the noise assumptions for the real data
+    * heavily depends on the noise assumptions for the real data.
-    * can be dominated by single samples
+    * can be dominated by single samples.

 __Density estimates__
 * It has drawbacks too (see reference if interested).